CRC: Fully General Model of Confidential Remote Computing: Future Work

 Taking measurements (\eg~checksum of code and data) in order to understand the trust status of a system is generally accepted as a useful strategy.
-Today, a single commodity computer can have both TPM and SGX enabled.
-This may potentially mean having two different RTM by which to describe the system and represent its trustworthiness or lack thereof.
+Today, a single commodity computer can have both \acrshort{tpm} and \acrshort{sgx} enabled.
+This may potentially mean having two different \acrlong{rtm} (platform firmware and CPU xucode) by which to describe the system and represent its trustworthiness or lack thereof.
 This poses the question which one or both of the two are to be actively used in representing a whole system, and in the latter case how their differential information output should be combined.
 In order to evaluate the trustworthiness of a system, reports, quotes and evidences must be securely composed and presented in a unified form.
-Using the right mechanism for the right purpose in secure composition remains the crucial challenge.
+Using the right mechanism, for example the \emph{trusted firmware} for the right purpose in secure composition remains the crucial challenge.